wifiguru10/Meraki_MX_Converter/README.md

 # Meraki_MX_Converter
 Meraki MX Converter - Import ASA config files and automatically adapt rules to the target MX.
 This script will parse through an existing ASA config and generate Meraki MX compatible FW rules.
+The script supports objects(network/service).
+It'll build iterative or multi-source/multi-destination L3 based rules.
 It'll then configure the target MX network with the ruleset mapping to the new interfaces.

 ![ASA RULES](images/ASA_MX_Rules.PNG)